 Amid the forest of bamboo companies, it’s not easy to narrow it down to just one superior choice.
-So what makes Daisy House stand out from the crowd?
+So what makes Daisy House number one on our list?
 We love these towels for a lot of reasons.
 Most of all, they accentuate all the characteristics that make bamboo towels great: super soft, super fluffy, and super absorbent.
 Made in Turkey from a blend of cotton and bamboo, they also hold up very well over time.

 Furthermore, Daisy House is a small, family-owned company, with excellent, friendly customer service.
 In an age of automated everything and corporate conglomerates, it means a lot to me when I can purchase my sustainable bamboo products from real humans with souls and voices.

 In my experience, and as much as I love the bamboo, I have to say that I generally prefer the towels that are made from a blend of bamboo and cotton.
 It’s like they somehow give you the best of both worlds.
 But if you absolutely must have 100% bamboo, then Caribbean is the way to go.